elastic/kibana/rfcs/text/0011_global_search.md

 #### http API

-An internal HTTP API will be exposed on `/internal/core/global_search/find` to allow the client-side `GlobalSearchService` to fetch results from the server-side result providers.
+An internal HTTP API will be exposed on `/internal/global_search/find` to allow the client-side `GlobalSearch` plugin to fetch results from the server-side result providers.

 It should be very close to: